sebringj/athu/README.md

 # athu
 authentication microservice

+recently integrated with express and letsEncrypt for easy SSL setup

 athu only cares about identifying a user and sending a JWT back to the consuming website, focusing on simple configuration over programming so that adding a new provider is just a matter of installing a passport compatible npm package then adding it to the config directory.